 02Did You Cut Out All the Fun?

 If you have slashed all of your spending categories or entertainment options, you may have set yourself up for failure.
 Everyone needs some money for fun each month.

 You may also be wasting money without realizing it.
 Be sure you are not buying things you do not use or need.
 Take a friend with you if you need help limiting your spending.

-If you are not working on finances together, then you may find that your spouse is ruining the budget each month.
-It is important to work together to avoid money and marriage problems.
+When dealing with family finances, it is important to work together to avoid money and marriage problems.
 You can negotiate through the categories that matter the most to each other, and find a budget that works for both of you.

 Weekly or daily budgeting meetings can help as you work on following your budget.
 The daily meetings are essential to help you identify your problems areas and to control your spending.

-07Are You Forgetting to Include Items in Your Budget?
+07Are You Forgetting Anything in Your Budget?

 Why Can't I Seem to Follow My Budget?